 Bean to bar

 Our guide Merle kept us supplied with tales from the history of chocolate to distract us from our aching arms.
-Like the Aztecs who used cacao seeds as currency and mixed chocolate and spices into a bitter drink.
-And the Bristol chocolate-maker Joseph Fry who discovered adding cocoa butter made chocolate mouldable.
+From the Aztecs, who used cacao seeds as currency and mixed chocolate and spices to form a bitter drink.
+To the Bristol chocolate-maker Joseph Fry, who discovered that adding cocoa butter made chocolate mouldable.

 Bar to mouth

 The final stage is the eating – but first you need to wait for your chocolate to set.
-If you’ve booked the full Tree to Bar St Lucia chocolate tour, lunch at the Cacao Cuisine street food restaurant is included, with cacao burgers, ribs and ice creams on the menu.
+If you’ve booked the full Tree to Bar St Lucia chocolate tour, lunch at the Rabot Restaurant is included, with cacao pod pulled pork, grilled fish and salads and pasta on the menu.

 The idea of a chocolate-based main course takes a bit of getting your head around.
 But cocoa has been used as a savoury ingredient for over 3000 years, versus only 500 years as a sweet ingredient.
 My Cacao Super Bowl (a salad made with quinoa and topped with cacao-infused yoghurt) tasted much more spicy and nutty than sweet.